Mortem-Metallum/cosmos/README.md

 ./autogen.sh build

+sudo ./autogen.sh install

-This will compile in the build folder
+This will compile and install in the build folder

 Usage: cosmos [ OPERAND ] [ PACKAGE ]